In 2017, organic food sales in the US reached a whopping $49.4 billion (1).

 - The Science Behind Organic Food

 - What Are The Benefits Of Organic Food?

 - How Is Organic Food Different From Regular Food?

 - What Foods Should You Consume That Are Organic?

 - Organic Or Not?
 How Do You Check?

 ‘Organic’ refers to the way farmers grow and process agricultural products, which involves enhancing soil and water quality, reducing pollution, and enabling safe and natural livestock habits and behaviors.

-Organic farming practices don’t allow the use of synthetic fertilizers and pesticides, antibiotics, growth hormones (to livestock), or genetic engineering.
+Organic farming practices don’t allow the use of synthetic fertilizers and pesticides unless they are plant derived.
+In addition, these practices don’t include the use of antibiotics, growth hormones (to livestock), or genetic engineering.

-Though there is need for more research, studies suggest that organic agriculture may contribute to optimal health status and also reduce the risk of developing chronic diseases (3).
+There is need for more research, simply because only a few well-controlled studies exist that are capable of making a valid comparison.
+It is challenging to make such a generalization and should be made with caution.
+However, there are some studies that suggest that organic agriculture may contribute to optimal health status and also reduce the risk of developing chronic diseases (3).

 All of this shows us how organic food can be better.
 Now, we shall get into the specifics.